LYNCH·LLP

 What the data says.

-Ronald D Hartman Jr maintains a pooled allowance rate of 91% across 1,240 decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-His record spans five art units: 2118, 2119, 2121, 2126, and 2127.
-Of the 1,305 total applications, 1,128 were allowed and 112 abandoned.
-The allowance rate varies across these art units, ranging from 88% to 94%.
-This pooled figure aggregates the examiner's activity across all five art units and describes the historical record without predicting outcomes for individual applications.
+Ronald D Hartman Jr maintains a pooled allowance rate of 91% across more than a thousand decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+His public record spans 5 art units: 2118, 2119, 2121, 2126, and 2127.
+The allowance rate across these art units ranges from 88% to 94%, reflecting variation in the decided applications within each art unit's record.
+This pooled figure represents applications that have been allowed or abandoned; pending applications are excluded from the calculation.

 // HOW TO READ THESE NUMBERS